This page provides basic information about the logs in Logging and about their structure.

 LogEntry that is characterized by the following information:

-- The GCP project or organization that owns the log entry.
+- The Google Cloud project or organization that owns the log entry.

 - The resource to which the log entry applies.
 This consists of a resource type from the Monitored Resource List and additional values that denote a specific instance.

 - A payload, which can be a textPayload, a jsonPayload, or (for GCP services) a protoPayload.